rademacher-p/stats-learn/Documentation/Journals/app_notes.md

 ---
 # Discrete domain analysis
 - **BayesLR regressors `\superset` Dirichlet regressors**
+  - LR, Ridge are subsets of BayesLR, but still used -> motivates use of Dirichlet
 - Dirichlet is a more flexible prior (continuous `\alphac`), but for regression, the *effective* parameterization is less flexible than that of BayesLR
 - Dirichlet, unlike BayesLR, can be applied to classification and other problems